Department of Psychology & Counseling

 M.S., B.A., Pace University

-Sherritta Hughes, Assistant Professor of Psychology; Director of the Clinical Mental Health Counseling Program
+Harriett Gaddy, Associate Professor of Psychology and Counseling; Director of the Clinical Mental Health Counseling Program

-Stephanie Rahill, Associate Professor of Psychology; Director of the Psy.D. in School Psychology Program; Director of the M.A. in School Psychology Program; Director of the Center for Teaching and Learning
+Stephanie Rahill, Professor of Psychology; Director of the Psy.D. in School Psychology Program; Director of the M.A. in School Psychology Program

 Ph.D., University of Maryland, University College